COVID-19 Booking Assurance and Travel Advice »

 Te Anau - Queenstown

 This morning we hike part of the famed Kepler Track onto the shores of Lake Manapouri, described as the ‘loveliest of all lakes’ for its array of small islands, bush fringed beaches and coves, and mountain backdrop.
-From here, the southern extent of our journey we then backtrack northwards to the lively scene of Queenstown where your tour finishes in the late afternoon.
+From here, the southern extent of our journey, we then backtrack northwards towards the lively scene of Queenstown.
+In the wine country, on the outskirts of Queenstown, we celebrate our adventures together with lunch out at a fine local restaurant.
+Enjoy some fine local food and wine before arriving in Queenstown in the late afternoon where the tour concludes.
 Includes breakfast and lunch.

 Our Active Earth Adventures site has adventures beyond New Zealand as well as cycling, skiing, rafting... holidays in New Zealand.